 What skills am I missing?

 Don’t have any?
-Try this link for an online version or download the freebie below.
+Try this link for an online version.

 If teachers can introduce tiles as early as sixth grade, just imagine how well they will be able to use them to tackle more complicated high school math concepts!
 Do you use them?